clarus/coq-blog/posts/2015-03-04 Write a script in Coq.md

 This should print you the message `test` on the terminal!

 ## Parse the OPAM repository
 To write our script we need to understand the basis of how OPAM for Coq repositories are organized (for example in [opam-coq-archive](https://github.com/coq/opam-coq-archive)).
 All the packages are in the `packages` folders.
-There is one folder per package name, all prefixed by `coq:` because we are in the Coq namespace.
+There is one folder per package name, all prefixed by `coq-` because we are in the Coq namespace.
 In each package folder, there is one folder per version of the package with three files `descr`, `opam` and `url` to describe the package.

     packages/
-      coq:list-string/
+      coq-list-string/
-        coq:list-string.1.0.0/
+        coq-list-string.1.0.0/
           descr
           opam
           url
-        coq:list-string.2.0.0/
+        coq-list-string.2.0.0/
           ...
       ...

 We define the data type of an OPAM repository in [src/Model.v](https://github.com/clarus/repos2web/blob/master/src/Model.v).
 In a first pass, we will generate an element of type `Packages.t`.
 This is a list of packages described by a name and a list of versions.
 In a second pass, we will generate an element of type `FullPackages.t`, by adding the description of each version and by computing each latest version using the (complex) [Debian ordering](https://www.debian.org/doc/debian-policy/ch-controlfields.html#s-f-Version).

 ### First pass
 The first pass is described in [src/Main.v](https://github.com/clarus/repos2web/blob/master/src/Main.v) in the `Basic` module.
-The function `list_coq_files` lists the files/folders which are starting with the `coq:` prefix in a given `folder`:
+The function `list_coq_files` lists the files/folders which are starting with the `coq-` prefix in a given `folder`:

     Definition list_coq_files (folder : LString.t) : C (option (list Name.t)) :=
       let! folders := System.list_files folder in